SLAY YOUR APPLICATION–

 In the NSLI-Y online application, there are essentially three writing components for all applicants, and an extra one for AY (academic year) applicants.
 These three include two short essays, usually dealing how you’ve overcome adversity, and one letter to your host family.
 The latter is basically an extended personal statement.

-The objective of the short essays is to showcase your resilience and maturity as a human being, as well as your voice as a writer.
+The objective of the short essays is to showcase your resilience and maturity as a human being, as well as your voice as a writer within the context of the prompt.
 In these, its important to highlight events in your life that significantly impacted you–but more importantly, you must be able to communicate those events in a powerful and unique manner.

 Remember, for this scholarship, you are up against some of the best and brightest minds in the country.
 There are seasoned travelers, avid writers, and generally brilliant people.
 Your short essays are your only chance to impress and entice the selection committee to grant you the scholarship.